HK-Blockchain-Developer-Hackathon-2021/resources/hackathon-instruction.md

 Each judge and team will given a link to vote in a live poll app and the result will be shown in real time.

-### Don't forget to create a wallet to claim your rewards.
+### Don't forget to create your wallet to claim the rewards before the hacking.

 We will send out the ALGO rewards right on the event to all of you.